 How are communities designing MIH-CP programs?

-• The Paramedic Will See You Now: Expanding Access to Community-Based Care for People with Complex Needs – This Playbook webinar highlighted two community paramedicine programs — instED in New England and Community CaraMedic at Mission Health Partners in North Carolina — that serve people with complex needs.
+• The Paramedic Will See You Now: Expanding Access to Community-Based Care for People with Complex Needs – This webinar highlighted two community paramedicine programs — instED in New England and Community CaraMedic at Mission Health Partners in North Carolina — that serve people with complex needs.
 Program leaders and community paramedics from these programs shared insights on program design and workflow, payment and funding, implementation tips, and outcomes.

 • Implementing and Sustaining Rural Community Paramedicine – This report, informed by a convening of MIH-CP providers and related stakeholders, offers strategies to support the implementation and sustainability of MIH-CP programs in rural communities.